Supply Chain Management

 The SCOR Model Helps to Manage and Measure the Supply Chain

-Another useful model is The Supply Chain Operations Reference Model, or SCOR, developed by the Supply Chain Council to give industry leaders predefined best practices and metrics for each type of supply chain.
+Another useful model used by many Supply Change Management Consulting is The Supply Chain Operations Reference Model, or SCOR, developed by the Supply Chain Council to give industry leaders predefined best practices and metrics for each type of supply chain.

 CIO.com explains the SCOR Model is: